Explore Interests, Skills and Majors

 Knowing yourself is the foundation to discovering which major or career will be a good fit for you!

 - Consider how to grow your skills and interests.
 What activities and classes could you pursue?
 Who might you talk to?
-See the worksheet: Explore Interests and Build Skills.
+See the 4 Year Plan for Career Success.

 - Map out your Ideal Job, including the work environment and salary: The Anatomy of My Ideal Job worksheet

-- Additional assessment tools, including MBTI and Strong Interest Inventory are available through meeting with a career counselor.
+- Additional assessment tools, including MBTI and Strong Interest Inventory, are available by scheduling an appointment with a career counselor.

 Step 2: Explore Options: Research the Possibilities!